SunnySeaside/etcbackup/README.md

    If you are using Arch Linux, a PKGBUILD file is provided (currently **not** in AUR), simply download it into a temporary directory and run `makepkg`.
 Otherwise, the recommended way to install is by using `pip`.
 To do this, you must have Python 3 installed(preferably the latest version), then run one of the following commands:
    * `pip install --user git+https://github.com/SunnySeaside/etcbackup`

-     This will download and install etcbackup with all required dependencies into the current user's home directory automatically.
+     This will download and install etcbackup along with all required dependencies into your home directory automatically.
+Note that you should have `~/.local/bin` in your $PATH, in order to run etcbackup conveniently.
    * `pip install git+https://github.com/SunnySeaside/etcbackup`

      Like the above, but install system-wide.
 Root permission required.

-   Note that you should have `~/.local/bin` in your $PATH, in order to run etcbackup conveniently.

 2. Edit config file